RajeevAtla/State-Server/README.md

 We would prefer that your solution not require a specific IDE to run, and that it can be built and run on the command line.

+# Implementation Notes

+- We will use Bun and TypeScript
+- Jest for testing